kjseefried/Viola/README.md

 Viola
 =====

-Taking the load off libCello.
+Taking the load off libCello - a work in progress.

 ##Introduction